koredalin/laravel-quote-quiz/README.md

 - Enhance validation error messages on the "Add Questionnaire" page to display errors under each input field.
 - Record `created_at` and `updated_at` timestamps in the `questionnaires_quotes` table.
+- All API requests that need Admin authorisation should have one.
+They are with authorization at the moment.
+- Better visualization of Questionnaires List.
+- JS and CSS files could be refactored, so they are in more separate directory structure.
+We could add 'admin' folders.
+- "\resources\js\questionnaires\questionnaires.js" - This file is too big and too complicated at the moment.
+It could be refactored.
+- There could have "App\Http\Controllers\Admin" namespace.
+So, we will know which code needs user login, privileges, etc..

 ## Local Server Installation

 1. Clone the repository.